 Did you know that Tualatin Riverkeepers provides canoe, kayak, or stand-up paddle board rentals during the summer at Cook Park?
-Join us for a River Experience, and get to know us and how we work together with you to protect, restore, and enjoy the Tualatin River.
-You can reserve a boat and learn more about how to enjoy the river here.
+Join us for a River Experience, and get to know us and how we work together with you to protect, restore, and enjoy the Tualatin River!
+From Memorial Day through Labor Day, you can reserve a boat and learn more about how to enjoy the river here.

 Things to know beforehand: